Ghee, edible liquid gold ✨

 ...and trans fatty acids (TFAs)

 Using ghee instead of margarine or hydrogenated vegetable oils such as industrial sunflower oil helps us avoid unhealthy TFAs.
-The latter are used by the food industry for their long shelf life.
-They’re commonly found in processed foods such as pastries, pizzas, quiches...
+The latter are used by the food industry for their long shelf life and stability.
+They’re commonly found in processed foods such as pastries, pizzas, biscuits, quiches...

-According to the World Health Organisation (WHO) which advocates their global eradication by 2023, trans fatty acids are extremely harmful to health since they are pro-inflammatory, increase the incidence of cardiovascular disease and are responsible for fat storage in the liver.
-According to the WHO, they’re responsible for 500,000 premature deaths yearly each year.
+Trans fatty acids are extremely harmful to health : they are pro-inflammatory, increase the incidence of cardiovascular disease and are responsible for fat storage in the liver.
+They’re responsible for hundreds of thousands of premature deaths each year.

 A simple and easy ghee recipe!